ndawsonelli/ndawsonelli.github.io/_posts/2017-12-13-Github-pages-tutorial.markdown

 But what if that's not good enough?
 I want a LinkedIn-style photo in a bubble!
 I hop on over to [Flexible Jekyll](https://github.com/artemsheludko/flexible-jekyll) because I see that he's figured it out, and I poke around in his files.
+It turns out that he's more sophisticated than me, and uses css to modify the image into that elegant little circle.
+However, with enough stapling and duct-taping, anything is possible!

 ### Knowing When Something Failed